Dortmund North Rhine-westphalia, Germany Travel Guide

 Germany uses the Euro (€), its currency.

 The Euro (€, EUR) is Germany’s official currency.
-ATMs (Geldautomat) are common and generally offer the best exchange rates.
+ATMs (Geldautomat) are common and generally have the best exchange rates.
 Banks also provide currency exchange services.
 Exchange offices may have less favorable rates.

 Credit and debit cards (Visa, MasterCard, Maestro) are widely accepted.
 Some smaller establishments, notably in markets or local pubs, may prefer cash.
 Always carry a bit of cash for small buys.